 The lion’s share in the whole project would go to actual app development and backend for it.
 Though do not neglect design, Shazam desktop app, quality assurance, as well as continuous management.
 Now, finally, the answer to our question: how much does it cost to make an app like Shazam.

 A single platform app like Shazam would cost about $115.000 – 120.000 to make at median $50 developer rate.
+The same version but at $30 rate like we work at ThinkMobiles, would cost nearly $70.000.
 A more expensive agency hired, custom or extra features will clearly increase it.
 Music app for both Android/iOS would cost $235.000 or more, depending on same factors.